hsinghaolee/hsinghaolee.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+**Welcome!**

-I a postdoctoral researcher in the [Curtis lab](https://www.clayspacelab.com/) at NYU, where I investigate the neural mechanism of visual working memory.
+Im a postdoctoral researcher in the [Curtis lab](https://www.clayspacelab.com/) at NYU, where I investigate the neural mechanism of visual working memory.

 My primary research interests are **visual attention**, **consciousness**, **cognitive control and working memory**.